 Compensating for each of these system failures will take, and is taking, years and millions of dollars.
 Is there a simpler solution?
 Or do we approach each of these system inefficiencies individually?
 Yes, there is a simpler solution.
 Machine learning is proving to be the solution.
 Mitsubishi Tanabe (MT) Pharma, the company known for developing the ALS therapy, endaravone, is hard at work.
 They have created a program that interfaces with billing codes within our medical systems.
 The software is trained to identify potential ALS patients before they receive their ALS diagnosis.
 How is this possible?
 MT Pharma acquired historical claims data on Truven from 14,000 ALS patients during the 5 years leading up to their ALS diagnosis.
 They looked for patterns in the billing codes and created an algorithm to detect similar patterns.
 This early detection software was in the beta testing stages in December 2019 and will hopefully be utilized in the near future.
 The early stage testing results revealed the software had a 14% positive predictive value.
 In other words, roughly 1 out of every 9 people who were flagged by the system were correctly identified as having ALS.
 This early detection method not only has implications in ALS, but in the larger populations of patients at risk of developing neurodegenerative diseases such as Parkinson’s and Alzheimer’s.

-The twisted moral of this solution to the ALS diagnostic delay is that the public should never underestimate a pharmaceutical company’s ability to find customers and also that rare diseases can benefit from pharmaceutical marketing budgets.
+This solution to the ALS diagnostic delay highlights two important points: it warns the public that they should never underestimate a pharmaceutical company’s ability to find customers, and it reveals that rare disease populations can benefit from pharmaceutical marketing budgets.
 Does this solution imply we should stop working on the systematic inefficiencies that allow patients with rare diseases to fall through the cracks?
 Absolutely not.
 Leslie Sands is living with ALS in San Luis Obispo.
 These are her recommendations for medical professionals everywhere:

 - A local specialist or primary care physician (PA’s and NP’s included) should urgently refer their patient to a university or a major hospital neurology center for evaluation when: they encounter a patient with unexplained slurred speech and have ruled out a stroke, traumatic brain injury, or other “obvious” conditions, and the patient’s labs are inconclusive with no obvious alerts.